andrew-edwards/fitting-size-spectra/codeBinStructure/readMeBinStructure.txt

 --------------------------------------------

 binFigs/binLW.r
-Figure 1 - Length-weight relationships for two species.
+Figure 2 - Length-weight relationships for two species.
-Figure 2 - how binned body masses get assigned to logarithmic bins.
+Figure 3 - how binned body masses get assigned to logarithmic bins.

 Simulated data
 --------------

-Figure 3 (histograms of b for simulated data sets) and Figure 4 (confidence intervals of b for simulated data sets) and Table A.3 (summary statistics related to those results). binFitting/fitMLEmidMLEbin.r - create the simulated data binFitting/fitMLEbinConf.r - does Figures 3, 4, Table A.3 and extra figures for each method.
+Figure 4 (histograms of b for simulated data sets) and Figure 5 (confidence intervals of b for simulated data sets) and Table A.3 (summary statistics related to those results). binFitting/fitMLEmidMLEbin.r - create the simulated data binFitting/fitMLEbinConf.r - does Figures 4, 5, Table A.3 and extra figures for each method.

-binFitting/xmin16/ - repeating simulations but for xmin=16 for Figures A.36 and
+binFitting/xmin16/ - repeating simulations but for xmin=16 for Figures A.35 and
- A.37 and Table A.4.
+ A.36 and Table A.4.
-binFitting/xCutOff16/ - repeating simulations but for a cut-off of 16 for Figures A.38 and A.39 and Table A.5.
+binFitting/xCutOff16/ - repeating simulations but for a cut-off of 16 for Figures A.37 and A.38 and Table A.5.

 North Sea IBTS data